codeguy/php-the-right-way/_posts/13-02-01-Vagrant.md

 - [Rove][rove]: service that allows you to pre-generate typical Vagrant builds, PHP among the options.
 The provisioning is made with Chef.
 - [Puphpet][puphpet]: simple GUI to set up virtual machines for PHP development. **Heavily focused in PHP**.
-Besides local VMs, can be used to deploy to cloud services as well.
+Besides local VMs, it can be used to deploy to cloud services as well.
 The provisioning is made with Puppet.
 - [Protobox][protobox]: is a layer on top of vagrant and a web GUI to setup virtual machines for web development.
 A single YAML document controls everything that is installed on the virtual machine.
 - [Phansible][phansible]: provides an easy to use interface that helps you generate Ansible Playbooks for PHP based projects.